 Through physical and psychological distance, you can significantly benefit from rehab, providing respite from your current reality, which will likely be heavily consumed by drugs and alcohol.

-Avoiding any degree of influence can boost your recovery rates, which can be arranged via rehab clinics like ours.
+Avoiding any degree of influence can boost your recovery rates, which can be arranged via rehab hospitals like ours.

 Is it normal for me to feel anxious about rehab?